-Over the past year, our member partners (organizations who are on the committee and serve the reentry population) utilized numerous approaches to address barriers to employment.
-Among those were the Human Centered Design approach, which utilized recommendations and feedback provided by participants to better address their most pressing needs and concerns.
-The COVID-19 crisis presented a new and different barrier to employment.
-Many partners presented education and counseling resources about COVID-19, coordinated onsite vaccinations, or offered incentives for individuals to be vaccinated (voluntary).
-Additionally, many partners distributed technological tools, such as IPADs, laptops, and cell phones.
-The use of these tools enabled participants to keep pace with expectations of virtual meetings, interviews, and job training.
-Also, the tools assisted in maintaining regular and consistent communications with program participants, which allowed partner organizations to address issues that could have disrupted employment efforts.
+Over the past year, our member partners utilized numerous approaches to address this issue.
+Among those were the Human Centered Design approach, which utilized recommendations offered from participants to better address their most pressing needs.
+In addition, partners also facilitated and offered specific services created by the COVID crisis.
+Many partners offered education and counseling surrounding COVID, and vaccination shots for many participants were scheduled on-site.
+Incentives were also offered to promote vaccinations.
+Additionally, many partners offered technological tools, such as IPADs, laptops, and cell phones to be used for virtual, remote meetings, and interviews.
+The use of these tools enabled regular and consistent communications with our program participants, which allowed partner agencies to address issues that could have disrupted employment efforts.
 These practices, along with regular employer communications helped to increase job retention.

-FY 21/22 Priority #2: Increase positive job matching to address long-term job retention
+FY 21/22 Priority #2: Increase positive job matching to address long term job retention

-Member partners utilized engaging outreach efforts to employer partners, developing excellent lines of communication.
-This approach promoted in-depth discussions focused on employer partner's needs and program participants' career goals, prior work experience, skills, and abilities.
-These discussions with both employers and program participants greatly enhanced the opportunities for successful job matching.
-As a result, by knowing the employer's needs, enabled member partner organizations to identify those participants most appropriately prepared to enter employment.
-For those individuals seeking a different path, entrepreneurial opportunities were explored and encouraged.
+Member partners utilized aggressive and engaging outreach efforts to our employer partners, creating excellent communication lines.
+This encouraging pathway promoted in-depth discussions surrounding our program's participants' prior work experience if any, and what abilities and capabilities they were capable of.
+These discussions with both employer partners and program participants greatly enhanced our matching abilities, for this allowed the format for successful job matching.
+In other words, knowing what our employer partner's needs were, enabled partner agencies to identify those participants most appropriately prepared to meet those employer needs.
+This too helped to reduce recidivism and helped to increase retention.
+In addition, extensive research on participant's career goals and legal obstacles were considered, ensuring no obstructions to the clients pursuit, entrepreneurial opportunities were explored and encouraged, and the use of incentivized programs also helped when matching participants to those available opportunities.